 If you place your terrarium in a cold basement, you can heat it during the day if needed with a heating pad like this.
 Make sure temperatures are optimal during the nighttime.
 If using a heating pad, you need to connect it to a thermostat to make sure that temperatures are correct.

-• Growing Heliamphora plants indoorsheliamphora growing and care
+Growing Heliamphora plants indoors

 If you want to have the Sun pitcher plants indoors on a windowsill, you will need to make sure of optimal temperatures and humidity.
 It can be hard to achieve it if there is no enough bright sunlight.